braungoodson/HEMS/README.md

 HEMS
 ====

-A hot e-mail management system for workgroups.
+A Mimecast-less (a.k.a., mindless) hot e-mail management system for workgroups.
+For Distributed Security, Virtual Private Networking, Automatic Virtualzation.
+The spine of this thing

 Browser Support
 ====